Are Chameleons Hard To Take Care Of? What You Should Know Before Getting One

 • Chameleons can get sick easily – Furthermore, they’re very good at hiding the fact they’re sick as well, meaning any illness they have might have been present for a while before you notice.
 This is precisely why…

-How can I make it easier to take care of a chameleon?
+How to make it easier to care for a chameleon

 In general, chameleons need the following items in their enclosure:

-• Chameleon cage – This ideally should be a screen mesh cage of a hybrid with some parts of it being glass.
-You can provide an all glass cage if you wish but I recommend a mesh one.
+• Chameleon cage – This ideally should be a screen mesh cage or a hybrid, with some parts of it being glass.
+You can provide an all glass cage if you wish, but I recommend a hybrid one.

 • Measuring equipment – The temperature and humidity needs to be monitored daily to ensure a chameleon remains healthy.
 This can be done with a thermometer and a hygrometer.